Dance Central 3: Importable content

 Players can import songs from Dance Central 2 for a set price.
-If a physical disc is used to perform the import function, the user will also need the unique code from the game's manual; however, if a Games on Demand version of Dance Central 2 is used, then no export code is required.
+If a physical disc is used to perform the import function, the player will also need the unique code from the manual.
+However, if a Games on Demand version of Dance Central 2 is used, then no export code is required.

-The import of the original Dance Central songs was previously possible with the same method and for the same price as for Dance Central 2, but since October 25, 2016, new import purchases are no longer possible (old purchases remain intact).
+The import of the original Dance Central songs was previously possible with the same method and price as for Dance Central 2.
+Since October 25, 2016, new import purchases are no longer possible (old purchases remain intact).
 If the player has previously imported the original Dance Central into Dance Central 2, it is also available in Dance Central 3.

 Downloadable content

-All previous downloadable songs are forward compatible with Dance Central 3; however, any new content released on or after October 16, 2012, is only compatible with Dance Central 3.
+All previous downloadable songs are forward compatible with Dance Central 3.
+However, any new content released on or after October 16, 2012, is only compatible with Dance Central 3.

 On March 8, 2013, Harmonix announced that new DLC releases for Dance Central 3 would end after March due to the company shifting its resources to next generation projects.